 If someone asks you to cite irrelevant research in your work, please get in touch for advice.

-Despite the prevalence of citations, they are just one way of measuring your research visibility and impact.
+Despite the prevalence of citation metrics, they are just one way of measuring your research visibility and impact.

 Altmetric provides a series of metrics that measure how many times your work has been used in non-academic settings, for example in the news, blogs, or on social media.
 This can be useful to see where your engagement efforts are working, perhaps without you even realising, and so where it would be efficient to allocate your time.

-Altmetric can also give a more representative picture* than citations alone since how people are talking about your work may better demonstrate how they are actually using it compared to how other academics are citing it.
-The information is also typically available faster than citations as you do not need to wait for the academic publication process before seeing who's talking about your work.
+Altmetric gives a different picture* than citations alone, since they show how people are engaging with your work outside of academic papers.
+Altmetric information is also typically available faster than citations, as you do not need to wait for the academic publication process before seeing who's talking about your work.

 * Note: Altmetric uses the DOI to track your work, so ensure that it is included whenever you share it (e.g. on social media, in the news, or on blogs).
 Additionally, they do not track every platform.
 Further demonstration of why using a single metric/provider, will not give the full picture!